-We have audited the accompanying consolidated financial statements of Icelandair Group hf. and its subsidiaries (the "Group"), which comprise the report by the Board of Directors, the balance sheet as at December 31, 2008, and the consolidated income statement, consolidated statement of changes in equity and consolidated cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying consolidated financial statements of Icelandair Group hf. and its subsidiaries, (the "Group"), which comprise the consolidated balance sheet as at December 31, 2007, and the consolidated income statement, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.